 Ensure Your Home is not a Hazard to Wildlife.

 You can make sure that there is no hazard posed to wildlife at your home.
-For example, secure all your trash cans so that animals can’t access them.
+For example, secure all your trash cans so animals can’t access them.
 Also, lock their lids to keep trash from becoming a hazard.

 Reduce your water consumption by ensuring there is no wastage of water.
 Some of the things you can do to reduce water wastage include: